Home

 1. SUMIF

 SUMIF adds values that match one condition.
-In this challenge the condition is the customer name, so it lets us calculate lifetime spend from repeated rows.
+In this challenge the condition is the customer name, so it lets us calculate total spend from repeated rows.

 Learn more this functionSUMIF